 The problem is not with faith.
 The problem is with the idea that anxiety is a spiritual failure — evidence that your relationship with God is somehow lacking.
 That framing is not only wrong, it is harmful.
 It adds shame onto an already heavy load.

 The Psalms are full of anxiety.
 David wrote about his heart being overwhelmed.
 Paul wrote to the Philippians about anxiety from inside a prison cell.
-Jesus himself, in Gethsemane, was in such anguish that scripture describes his sweat falling like drops of blood.
+Jesus himself, in Gethsemane, was in such anguish that Scripture describes his sweat falling like drops of blood.
 The Bible does not present anxiety as proof of weak faith.
 It presents it as part of human experience — and then it shows us how to bring it somewhere.

-"The Lord is close to the brokenhearted and saves those who are crushed in spirit."
+"The Lord is close to the brokenhearted and saves those who are crushed in spirit."Psalm 34:18 (NIV)

-A story: the woman who carried her fear to the wrong places
+The woman who carried her fear to the wrong places

 Maya was someone who had it, in most people's eyes, completely together.
 She led the women's ministry at her church.
 She showed up to every school event for her three kids.
 She cooked, she prayed, she gave.
 From the outside, she was steady.